ThatBubblekidd/SimpleJarvisAssistant/How_To_Install_RVC.md

 pip install -r requirements.txt
 ```

-7. Next is to run these
+7. Next is to run these - Make sure to input hubert_base.pt path which is in the assets folder you move to RVC

 ```bash
 export index_root=""